yupgup/jonitrythall.com/_posts/2023-09-23-initial-exploration-chatgpt-adhd.markdown

 Get help planning a wedding, a test, a difficult conversation, a curriculum–whatever you need to plan and are stuck on.
 I’ve learned to stop assuming it can’t help with something.

 ### Memory Aid
 Past conversations are automatically logged and labeled, allowing for easy reference.
-For instance, this is more helpful than references past Google searches because it tracks your in-the-moment thought process around the issue through the conversation and questions asked.
+This is more helpful than referencing past Google searches because it tracks your in-the-moment thought process around the issue through the conversation and questions asked.
 These serve as helpful notes based on what could have been a very productive brainstorming session–invaluable.

 ### Translating Thoughts
 The ADHD mind can sometimes feel loud and messy–but beautiful as well.
-A lot is going on, a lot to be excited about, and it can be hard to parse it all productively.
+A lot is going on, there’s a lot to be excited about, and it can be hard to parse it all productively.
 I read about instances where ADHDers documented their messy thoughts as-is and shared them with ChatGPT, letting it know that it’s messy and needs to be more coherent–even specifying a preferred way of presentation.

 They are still getting back their unique thoughts, but just cleaner, calmer, and more linear.